witnet/witnet-solidity-bridge/README.md

 - **`readDataRequest(uint256 _id)`**:
   - _Description_:
-    - Retrieves the RADON script bytcode of a previously posted Witnet data request.
+    - Retrieves the RADON script bytecode of a previously posted Witnet data request.
   - _Inputs_:
     - `_id`: the unique identifier of a previously posted Witnet data request.
   - _Returns_: